ibm-cloud-docs/cloud-object-storage/tutorials/getting-started.md

 ### Retrieve Access / IAM token

 Each API request requires an HTTP header that includes the 'Authorization’ parameter.
 The value for the header is the access token - The JSON web token \(JWT\) that you receive when logging into the Bluemix platform.
-It allows you to use the IBM Bluemix REST API, access services, and resources.
-Run
+It allows you to use the IBM Bluemix REST API to manage your cloud services and resources.

 ```
 $bx iam oauth-tokens